1491: New Revelations of the Americas Before Columbus: Part Three: Landscape With Figures

 In the third section, Mann attempts a synthesis.
-He focuses on the Maya, whose population growth appears to have been as rapid as its decline.
-The canonical theory about the disappearance of Mayan civilization, a pattern common among many Native American cultures, was stated by Sylvanus Morley as:
+He focuses on the Maya, whose abrupt decline appears to have been as rapid as its population growth had been.
+The canonical theory about the sudden disappearance of Mayan civilization, a pattern common among many Native American cultures, was stated by Sylvanus Morley:

 "the Maya collapsed because they overshot the carrying capacity of their environment.
 They exhausted their resource base, began to die of starvation and thirst, and fled their cities 'en masse', leaving them as silent warnings of the perils of ecological hubris."

-Mann discusses the growing evidence that shows Native Americans did transform their lands.
-Most Native Americans shaped their environment with fire, using slash-and-burn techniques to create grasslands for cultivation and to encourage the abundance of game animals.
-Native Americans domesticated fewer animals and cultivated plant life differently from their European counterparts, but did so quite intensively.
-Ancient cultures in South America have been found to have constructed elaborate irrigation systems and terraced steep mountains to produce crops and defensively protected settlements.
+Mann discusses the growing evidence that shows Native Americans did indeed transform their lands.
+Most Native Americans shaped their environment with fire, using slash-and-burn techniques to clear forests and create grasslands for cultivation and to encourage the abundance of game animals.
+Native Americans domesticated fewer animals and cultivated plant life differently from their European counterparts, but did so quite intensively nonetheless.
+Ancient cultures in South America have been found to have constructed elaborate irrigation systems, terraced steep mountains to produce crops, and defensively protected their settlements.

-The author suggests that Europeans' limited and often racist views about the indigenous peoples, in addition to lack of a common language among the indigenous peoples, often resulted in a failure by Europeans to recognize how Native Americans managed their lands.
-Some historians drew conclusions such as the "law of environmental limitation of culture" (Betty J. Meggers); that is, Native Americans practices before slash and burn worked because vast expanses of healthy forest appeared to have existed before Europeans arrived.
+The author suggests that Europeans' limited and often racist views about indigenous peoples, in addition to the lack of a common language among the indigenous peoples, often resulted in the failure of Europeans to recognize how Native Americans managed their lands.
+Some historians have drawn conclusions such as the "law of environmental limitation of culture" (Betty J. Meggers); that is, Native Americans' practices before slash and burn worked because vast expanses of healthy forest appeared to have existed before Europeans arrived.

-Mann argues that, in fact, Native Americans were a keystone species, one that "affects the survival and abundance of many other species".
-By the time the Europeans arrived in number to supplant the indigenous population in the Americas, the previous dominant people had been almost eliminated, mostly by disease.
+Mann argues that in the ecological sense Native Americans were in fact a keystone species, one that "affects the survival and abundance of many other species".
+By the time Europeans arrived in numbers to supplant the indigenous populations in the Americas, the previous dominant cultures had already been nearly eliminated, mostly by disease.
 There was extensive disruption of societies and loss of environmental control as a result.
 Decreased environmental influence and resource competition would have led to population explosions in species such as the American bison and the passenger pigeon.
 Because fire clearing had ceased, forests would have expanded and become denser.
-The world discovered by Christopher Columbus began to change after his arrival, so Columbus "was also one of the last to see it in pure form".
+The world discovered by Christopher Columbus began to change immediately after his arrival, such that Columbus "was also one of the last to see it in pure form".

 Mann concludes that we must look to the past to write the future.
 "Native Americans ran the continent as they saw fit.
 Modern nations must do the same.
 If they want to return as much of the landscape as possible to its state in 1491, they will have to create the world's largest gardens."